Man Proposes, but God Disposes (2008)

 Cambridge Consonance; Jeffrey Grossman, conductor

 Duration: 2 min.

-Dedication: for Rupert Gough and the Choral Scholars of Royal Holloway, University of London
+Dedication: for Rupert Gough and the Choir of Royal Holloway, University of London

 Man Proposes, but God Disposes (2008) was written for Rupert Gough and the Choir of Royal Holloway, University of London for premiere in November 2007 at the British Embassy in Washington, D.C.
 Royal Holloway is particularly noted for its large collection of excellent Victorian era paintings, the most famous of which is “Man Proposes, God Disposes” by Edwin Lanseer (1802–1873).